Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 9. As a returning user, I want to find an email to email the Arcade
 10. As a returning user, I want to leave a comment, suggestion or message to the staff
 11. As a returning user, I want to find the Arcade on social media
-12. As a returning user, I want to know if i have to book for a certain amount of people
+12. As a returning user, I want to know details in regards to making a booking
 13. As a returning user, I want to get directions to the Arcade

 #### Site Owner